When you’re ready, we’ll be here

 Why are you reopening?

-Even though we are allowed to open on June 29, we are taking extra time to make sure our systems are in place and effective.
 The Governor’s task force put forth guidelines that we are following closely, if not more strictly to ensure the safety of our staff, patrons, and volunteers.
 We believe in live entertainment and gathering together around a shared experience.
 By reopening, The Music Hall helps contribute to the economic success of businesses around us, helping the downtown area and greater Seacoast community recover from the impact of COVID-19.

 What if I’m not ready to come back?